Operation Steinbock: 22–29 February

 On 22/23 February 1944, just a few days following the beginning of the American efforts of the "Big Week" strategic bombing campaign, the Luftwaffe organised 185 German bombers to strike at London.
 KG 6 and 66 carried the burden, with the former putting up 10 extra crews to cover the loss of II./KG 54 which stood down for the evening.
 All three Gruppen of KG 6 participated.
 V./KG 2 committed 15 Me 410s.
 I./KG 100 managed to ready 14 He 177s for the mission.
 The bomb loads were entirely SC1000 and SC1800 high explosives in the bombers flown by the more experienced crews; the rest were loaded with four SC1000s.
 At this stage the He 177 Geschwader has shrunk from a Staffel strength of 14 (2./KG 100) and 11 (3./KG 100), although five had been transferred to I./KG 40.
 The operational strength of the group had fallen to between 12 and 15, barely half of its strength.

 The attack affected Hammersmith, Camberwell and Feltham.
 230 fires were reported and one at Victoria Docks took time to control.
 There were 29 casualties from the 81 tons dropped and London and 75 tons on Essex and Kent.
 RAF Hornchurch was damaged were three personnel injured.
 The only notable damage was incendiary damage to Harrow School.
 The Luftwaffe lost 13 aircraft according to German records, although only nine are recorded by the British.
 Worst hit was KG 2, which lost two Me 410s and a Do 217.
 30 German crewman were killed and two captured.
 Fighter Command claimed six enemy aircraft destroyed, three damaged, and one probably destroyed.
-It suffered a rare loss when a Mosquito Mk XIII piloted by Wing commander Mack, commanding 29 Squadron, and Flight Lieutenant Townsin failed to return after a patrol and were posted missing.
+It suffered a rare loss when a Mosquito Mk XIII piloted by Wing Commander Mack, commanding 29 Squadron, with Flight Lieutenant Townsin failed to return after a patrol and were posted missing.